Aïn Azel: French Département

-Ain Azel is very important road junction, a necessary passage towards the southern region, HODNA and BISKRA but also the region of BATNA as travellers, by taking the EL GUIBA pass in search of pastures and work, join the TELL and the Friday market in Ampère allows them to trade and stock up for the trip through the Aures Mountains, therefore Ain Azel was the gate to Aures mountains.
+Aïn Azel is very important road junction, a necessary passage towards the southern region, HODNA and BISKRA but also the region of BATNA as travellers, by taking the EL GUIBA pass in search of pastures and work, join the TELL and the Friday market in Ampère allows them to trade and stock up for the trip through the Aures Mountains, therefore Aïn Azel was the gate to Aures mountains.

-In 1844, a French military column leaving SETIF on August 31 with the mission of organizing the exploitation of construction and heating wood in the BOU TALEB forest, established a temporary camp near the site of AÏN-AZEL and praised the qualities of the location and what it had to offer.
-6 kilometers to the east of the future village was the military colonization farm, a Christian cemetery, where the graves of the soldiers of the 61st Line of Colonel BERNELLE, as well as the victims of the bloody engagement of March 23, 1850 and the first settlers of the period 1839-1845 were laid to rest.
+In 1844, a French military column leaving SETIF on August 31 with the mission of organizing the exploitation of construction and heating wood in the BOU TALEB forest, established a temporary camp near the site of Aïn Azel and praised the qualities of the location and what it had to offer.
+6 kilometers to the east of the future village was the military colonization farm, a Christian cemetery, where the graves of the soldiers of the 61st Line of Colonel BERNELLE, as well as the victims of the bloody engagement of 23 March, 1850 and the first settlers of the period 1839-1845 were laid to rest.
 To the north of the bordj GOURDON, around one then a few huts, the Djemaa AOKA and its marabout.

 4 km to the south, the road forms a fork enclosing a hillock covered with Roman ruins. this is what the first arrivals discovered.
-Ain Azel is the richest area in Aquafier water and was well known throughout to be a safe haven for caravans seeking to fill up in drink from its multiple water sources and wells.
+Aïn Azel is the richest area in Aquafier water and was well known throughout to be a safe haven for caravans seeking to fill up in drink from its multiple water sources and wells.

 This place was created by colonization like many villages in the High Plateaus; the Engineering officers responsible for searching for settlement sites had the following essential guidelines in mind: